inwenis/blog/docs/posts/post19.md

 // JsonValue is a discriminated union
 // union JsonValue =
 //   | String  of string
 //   | Number  of decimal
 //   | Float   of float
 //   | Record  of properties: (string * JsonValue) array
 //   | Array   of elements: JsonValue array
 //   | Boolean of bool
 //   | Null
 //
 // docs:
 // https://fsprojects.github.io/FSharp.Data/reference/fsharp-data-jsonvalue.html
+// https://fsprojects.github.io/FSharp.Data/library/JsonValue.html <- if you'll be working with JsonValue read this
 //
 // there are also extension methods:
 // https://fsprojects.github.io/FSharp.Data/reference/fsharp-data-jsonextensions.html